Student Loan General Information

 Also visit the Study Abroad website for more information.

-Student Awards & Financial Support doesn't offer access to loan program for international students who don’t fall into an eligible citizenship category.
+Student Awards & Financial Aid doesn't offer access to loan program for international students who don’t fall into an eligible citizenship category.
 However, this doesn't mean there aren't loan options available to you in your home country.
 It’s worth checking with your government representative to find out if there are any options you can benefit from.